How can we determine Diamonds by Cut, Clarity, Color and Size?

 • Light (S-Z)

-Diamond clarity grades under 10x magnification include:
+Diamond clarity classifications observed at 10x magnification encompass:

 The perfect cut encompasses these three optical effects, making your diamond stunning: